seansovine/docker_mpi_example/README.md

 Create a more interesting example program, maybe a basic implementation of some standard distributed numerical algorithm for, say, matrix multiplication.

-Update the MPI and/or configuration to allow using more than one processor per node.
+Update the MPI and/or Docker configuration to allow using more than one processor per node.
 Currently using more than one slot per node is giving a "not enough slots available" error.